 For truly responsive images, you must define the breakpoints.
 These are viewport sizes, usually defined in pixels, for the browser to use in deciding which image to serve.
 Some articles you’ll find out there — as in the references I’ll list at the end — take a more hard-coded approach to the breakpoints than I feel is necessary or appropriate.
 This probably is because of the sample code from older articles of this type, in which it’s common to assign a variable to each of several breakpoints (e.g., $tiny for a 500-pixel breakpoint, $medium for an 800-pixel one, etc.).
 Yes, you can do that and it’ll work, but I suggest another method which I’ll describe in a bit.

-Still other articles make admittedly effective use of Hugo’s Markdown render hooks to change any standard [Alt text](image.jpg)-style Markdown to responsive/optimized images; but I prefer to take a shortcode approach, for the added control it offers through optional parameters you can specify.2
+Still other articles make admittedly effective use of Hugo’s Markdown render hooks to change any standard -style Markdown to responsive/optimized images.
+In some cases, I prefer to take a shortcode approach, for the added control it offers through optional parameters you can specify.
+That said, there definitely also is merit in using the render hook approach in situations where you don’t need access to quite so many of those optional parameters, so I will show you code for both approaches.

-Still, that’s enough griping on my part.
-It’s time for me to put up or shut up — with this post and the shortcode it suggests for using Hugo to produce responsive, optimized images.
+So now, let’s move on with this post and the code it suggests for using Hugo to produce responsive, optimized images.

 What was I thinking?

-Here’s what I built this shortcode to do, based on how I’d used its Cloudinary-using predecessor (more later on this site and Cloudinary):
+Here’s what I built the code to do, based on how I’d used a Cloudinary-using shortcode (more later on this site and Cloudinary):

 The code and the comments